You are here: Home > CogAT

 Grade 9-12

-The CogAT (Cognitive Abilities Test), assesses reasoning and problem solving abilities in three areas - verbal, non-verbal and quantitative.
-The reasoning skills assessed by the CogAT are precisely what the range of books and software sold here are designed to teach.
-This section of our website identifies the products which focus most closely on skills tested in the CogAT.
+The CogATŪ (Cognitive Abilities TestŪ) assesses reasoning and problem solving abilities in three areas - verbal, non-verbal and quantitative.
+The reasoning skills assessed by the CogATŪ are precisely what the range of books and software sold by Think Tonight are designed to teach.
+This section of our website identifies the products which focus most closely on skills tested in the CogATŪ and provides suggestions for material which can be used to prepare your child to achieve their best performance when tested.

-The CogAT (Cognitive Abilities Test) is published by Riverside Publishing.
-It is frequently used in conjunction with the Iowa Test of Basic Skills (ITBS) to provide an indication as to whether or not children are working up to their ability level and to assist teachers in tailoring instruction to benefit all students.
+The CogATŪ (Cognitive Abilities TestŪ) is published by Riverside Publishing, a subsidiary of Houghton Mifflin Harcourt.
+It is frequently used in conjunction with the Iowa Test of Basic SkillsŪ (ITBSŪ) to provide an indication as to whether or not children are working up to their ability level and to assist teachers in tailoring instruction to benefit all students.
 It is also widely used as a screening test for gifted program entry.

-The CogAT comes in two different formats.
-The Primary version is used in Gr K -2.
-The Multi-level version is used in Gr 2 and up.
-Each level of the CogAT has items of varying levels of difficulty.
+Each level of the CogATŪ has items of varying levels of difficulty.
 A block design is used and to change from the A to the B level of the test, for example, a block of the easiest questions is removed and replaced with a block of more difficult questions.
+The overlap of items as one moves through levels of the test provides the user with a continuous, ascending scale of difficulty.

-Choose your child's grade level above for specific recommendations.
-Since the CogAT is most commonly used as a screening tool for gifted program entry these recommendations assume that you do indeed have a bright child.
+Choose your child's grade level above for specific suggestions.
+Since the CogATŪ is most commonly used as a screening tool for gifted program entry these suggestions assume that you do indeed have a bright child.
 Most gifted and competitive entry programs attempt to identify children with cognitive abilities 2-3 years above those of their typical age peers.
 To answer the most difficult questions on the CogAT your child will need to be working at this higher level.
+For an easy purchase decision we've put together the titles we recommend most frequently into our Test Preparation Bundles for Gifted Learners Taking the CogATŪ